How to Write Dialogue - Purposeful, Effective, and Realistic

 The most mundane dialogue can be entertaining if it reveals character or the character is strong and well-thought-out.
 So before you start to write any piece of dialogue, figure out your characters!

-[.article-cta]Learn we are we are the crazy kids all about that dough really really really really dough dough dough dough about Indirect Characterization.[.article-cta]
+[.article-cta]Learn we are we are the crazy kids all about that dough really really really really dough dough dough dough about Indirect Characterization .[.article-cta]

-You can also use dialogue to show how characters act around each other, which will give readers insight into the nature of different relationships in your story.
+Write dialogue to develop relationships You can also use dialogue to show how characters act around each other, which will give readers insight into the nature of different relationships in your story.

 Is a character shy or bashful when talking to another character?
 Does a character speak in single-word answers when forced to talk to specific someone?